pedrotorreao/design-patterns/README.md

 By making use of polymorphism, we can have class-specific behavior for the same inherited method (same function signature).
 This can be achieved by defining the _`parent`_ class as an _`abstract class`_ or _`interface`_.
 This interface is responsible for outlining the common methods which will be overriden by the _`subclasses`_ to implement their specific versions of it.

+The example below shows a simple application of polymorphism.
+The parent class `Citizen` is an `interface`, created by adding a pure virtual function to a C++ abstract class.
+The pure virtual function `greet()` must be overriden by each subclass derived from `Citizen` if we want them to be concrete classes and not also interfaces.

 ```cpp
 // abstract class
 class Citizen {